jamatarmusic/GENajam/README.md

 When you go to turn on your Mega Drive later, turn on Genajam **after** the Mega Drive is turned on.

-GENajam launches in POLY mode, giving you 6 notes of polyphony over channel 1.
+GENajam launches in POLY mode, giving you 6 notes of polyphony over the channel you choose in the boot menu (default channel 1).
 Press the **LEFT** and **RIGHT** buttons to scroll through the presets.

 ## Buttons and Functions